SrikanthChilaka/ShadowChat/README.md

 /api/messages/:username/:clientId  | POST    |Sends a message for a specific user and client ID   | Authenticated      |
 /api/messages                      | GET     |Retrieves all messages                              | Authenticated      |

-* Users have an authentication step
-* Used fetch() and promises directly.
-* All authenticated users have access to the same set of endpoints.
-* The server implements service pagination for the /api/messages endpoint.
-* Banned user "dog" and validated the username.
-* Message History: Users can view the complete message history for the chat, regardless of their current session.
-* Displaying the loading indicator while the messages are being fetched or a message is being sent.

 ### Client ID Generation and Session Management